02344391/02344391-math70076-assessment-2/README.md

 # 02344391-math70076-assessment-2
-# Handling of categorical variables for calculating SHAP values in the case of tree-based methods.
+# Comparison of two methods for calculating SHAP values in the case of tree-based methods.
 ## Description

 In this project, we focus on the explainability of machine learning models using SHAP values.
 Specifically, our aim is to compute the SHAP values for tree-based methods and ensemble methods that incorporate categorical features.